 From Bled to Vintgar Gorge

-Buses run from Central Parking Vintgar Lip to the Visitor Centre every 20 minutes from 8:50 to 16:30, with return services running every 20 minutes from 9:20 until 18:00.
+Buses depart from Central Parking Vintgar Lip to the Visitor Centre every 20 minutes from 8:50 to 16:30, with return services running every 20 minutes from 9:20 until 18:00.
 From Bled bus station, departures for the Visitor Centre are every 30 minutes from 9:00 to 16:30, with return trips every 30 minutes until 18:00.
 The buses are easily recognisable, as they are painted differently from regular public buses.
 The journey takes approximately 20 minutes.

 Travelling to Bohinj

-You can travel to Bohinj from both Ljubljana and Bled on hourly buses.
-It is recommended to check the exact departure times at the bus station or online.
-The bus in Bohinj runs along the lake with several stops, so be sure to choose the correct one for your exit.
-If you want to take the cable car up to Vogel Viewpoint or go on a boat cruise along the lake, the best bus stop is Vogel krizisce (Crossroad).
+You can travel to Bohinj from both Ljubljana and Bled on hourly buses.It is recommended to check the exact departure times at the bus station or online.
+The bus in Bohinj follows the lakeside with several stops, so please make sure you get off at the right one.
+If you plan to take the cable car up to Vogel Viewpoint or enjoy a boat cruise along the lake, the best stop is Vogel Krizisce (Crossroad).

 Getting to Skofja Loka